kunle123-ui/kunle/Accounts-&-Permissions.md

 ### 4.2 Multi-sig Account & Custom Permissions

-The below example are authorities for a fictional account named `@multisig`.
+The below examples are authorities for a fictional account named `@multisig`.
 In this scenario, two users are authoritized to both the `owner` and `active` permissions of a fictional `@multisig` account, with three users permissioned to a custom `publish` permission with varying weight.

 #### __*@multisig account authorities*__